Covidioten/WebServer/README.md

 flask run
 ```

-To add data manually, send a GET request to /data-point/from-file
+To add data points manually, send a GET request to /data-point/from-file

+To add news entries manually, send a GET request to /news/from-file

 Testing: